The objective of this study is to determine the ability of respiratory EMG measurements with a wearable to …

 Study objective

-The objective of this study is to determine the ability of respiratory EMG
+The objective of this study is to determine the ability of respiratory EMG measurements with a wearable to correlate respiratory improvement or deterioration in hospitalised children with respiratory disease.

 Study design

 An adhesive patch will be applied to measure respiratory EMG.
-This measurement

 Study burden and risks

 The study provides no risks to subjects.
-The measurements will be performed
+The measurements will be performed alongside regular care according to current guidelines.
+There is no additional burden involved in this study.

-Geert Grooteplein-Zuid 10
+Geert Grooteplein-zuid 10

 Nijmegen 6525 GA

-Geert Grooteplein-Zuid 10
+Geert Grooteplein-zuid 10

 Nijmegen 6525 GA